Ericeira, Portugal was the place that surprised me most during the month I spent along the Portugal coast.

 3. You Can Find Cheap Accommodation and Nice Hostels, Even in Summer

-Being a design/accommodation nerd, one thing I especially loved about Ericeira are the affordable hostel options that truly go above and beyond in their attention to detail, comfort and living spaces.
+Being a design/accommodation nerd, one thing I especially loved about Ericeira is the affordable hostel options that truly go above and beyond in their attention to detail, comfort, and living spaces.

-My two favorite spots we stayed at were Laneez Ericeira (pictured above), which has a great culture and stunning views right on the coast, and Amar Hostel which has the ideal location right in town and clean facilities.
-A few others I would recommend looking into: Magic Quiver Surf Lodge (the accommodation partner to my favorite cafe in town), and Beach House Outeirinho if you don’t mind staying a bit inland.
+My two favorite affordable spots we stayed at were Laneez Ericeira (pictured above), which has a great culture and stunning views right on the coast, and Amar Hostel which has the ideal location right in town and clean facilities.

-For such a small town (the population is slightly over 10,000), there are quite a few restaurant and cafe options that satisfy a variety of cravings.
+For such a small town (the population is slightly over 10,000), there are quite a few restaurants, adorable boutiques and cafe options that satisfy a variety of cravings.
 The best news is that if you’re staying near the town center, everything is super walkable.

 5. A Quick Drive From Lisbon

 If you prefer to base yourself in Lisbon, the great news is that Ericeira is just a quick drive away—only 45 minutes from the city.
 If you’re flying into Lisbon and want to get straight to Ericeira, this is a great private transfer you can take that will make the trip smooth and easy.